Skip to main content

 The operator must first be configured before injecting cluster workloads.

 Kubernetes secrets are used to store connection authentication keys.
-Note that the name of the Secret created in the next part is called default-agent-connection-secret and is created in the contrast-agent-operator namespace.
+Note that the name of the Secret created in the next part is default-agent-connection-secret and is created in the contrast-agent-operator namespace.

 % kubectl -n contrast-agent-operator \